Chart Color Schemes

 Mandurah displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Mandurah's dwelling structures, as per the latest Census, consisted of 52.2% houses and 47.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
-Home ownership in Mandurah was at 29.9%, with mortgaged dwellings at 18.8% and rented ones at 51.3%.
-The median monthly mortgage repayment in Mandurah was $1,300, lower than Perth metro's $1,733.
-Median weekly rent in Mandurah was $270, compared to Perth metro's $300.
-Nationally, Mandurah's mortgage repayments were significantly lower at $1,300 vs Australia's average of $1,863, and rents were substantially below the national figure of $375 at $270.
+This contrasts with Perth metro's figures of 85.0% houses and 15.0% other dwellings.
+Home ownership in Mandurah stood at 29.9%, with mortgaged dwellings at 18.8% and rented ones at 51.3%.
+The median monthly mortgage repayment was $1,300, lower than Perth metro's $1,733.
+The median weekly rent in Mandurah was $270, compared to Perth metro's $300.
+Nationally, Mandurah's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing